ythuangyt/friendship-mobility/index.md

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/seasonality.html"></iframe>

-As it was to be expected, parks, outdoor activites, beach, ice cream shop experience a real drought in the winter.
+It was to be expected, parks, outdoor activites, beach, ice cream shop experience a real drought in the winter.
 No one wants to walk around Hyde Park or sit on the beach in the freezing cold, right *mate*?
 Rather, shrines and temples in Japan are popular in winter since Japanese would visit these two places at the new year's eve to wish for happiness for the following year.

 ### And you, at what time do you go to work?

-Another big cultural difference between countries lies in the periodic behavoir of the society.
-For example, is it likely that a Swiss citizen and a Chinese citizen follow the same work hours ?
+In addition to non-periodic behaviors, periodic behavior also demonstrate the cultural difference.
+For instance, is it likely that a Swiss resident and a Chinese resident follow the same working hours ?

 Well not really!
-Let us look at the distribution of checkins at the office throughout the world, as a function of time.
+Let's look at the probability of checking-in office at different periods around the world.

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/periodic.html"></iframe>